Before we look at Exodus 21 we need to finish the previous chapter:

 22 Then the Lord said to Moses, ‘Tell the Israelites this: “You have seen for yourselves that I have spoken to you from heaven: 23 do not make any gods to be alongside me; do not make for yourselves gods of silver or gods of gold.

 God himself had come to earth to meet with his people in a most dramatic and memorable way.
-There should never again be any doubt in the people’s minds that man-
+There should never again be any doubt in the people’s minds that man-made idols could ever compare with his power and glory.

-Note too, that God is well aware that the people will fail in this, and will go after other man-
+Note too, that God is well aware that the people will fail in this, and will go after other man-made gods – but he would still be there: other gods might be ‘alongside him’ but they could never usurp him.

 24 ‘“Make an altar of earth for me and sacrifice on it your burnt offerings and fellowship offerings, your sheep and goats and your cattle.
 Wherever I cause my name to be honoured, I will come to you and bless you.